-He lectures extensively on VAT and has written a number of tax syllabuses, chapters and articles on matters pertaining to Cyprus and EU indirect tax.
+He has written a number of tax syllabuses, chapters and articles on matters pertaining to Cyprus and EU VAT.
 He is the author of the book "An in-depth analysis of the Fixed Establishment concept and a comparison with the Permanent Establishment concept".